lauritzsh/blog/_posts/2015-07-19-linting-javascript-in-2015.md

 What does it mean to use your own parser?
 ESLint does most of ES6[^2] but not everything.
-That's why [Babel][babel] wrote their own [parser][parser] to lint for all valid Babel code This mean you can instead make use of `babel-eslint`[^3] to lint ES6 code.
+That's why [Babel][babel] wrote their own [parser][parser] to lint for all valid Babel code.
+This mean you can instead make use of `babel-eslint`[^3] to lint ES6 code.

 Using ESLint we can even lint JSX files which isn't supported out-of-the-box.